Social Hierarchy of the Saxons

 The warrior class was instrumental in the gradual unification of England under a single monarchy.
 The ambitions of eorls and thegns drove territorial expansion, while their loyalty to a successful king allowed the concentration of power.
 The rise of West Saxon kings from Egbert to Alfred and onward to Athelstan could not have occurred without a cohesive warrior elite that supported centralized rule.

 The warrior ethos also shaped the concept of kingship: the ideal king was a ring-giver and a successful war leader.
 His legitimacy rested on his ability to protect his people and reward his followers.
-This martial ideal persisted after the Norman Conquest, blending with continental chivalric values to form the medieval knight.
+This martial ideal persisted after the Norman Conquest, blending with continental chivalric values to form the medieval knight and later the gentleman-officer of the British Empire.

 Archaeological and Modern Perception

 The warrior class’s legacy is visible today in burial sites like Sutton Hoo and Prittlewell, where noble warriors were interred with their weapons, armor, and treasure.
 These graves testify to the status and worldview of Saxon warriors.
-In popular culture, the heroic archetype of the Anglo-Saxon warrior continues to resonate, from historical novels to films.
+In popular culture, the heroic archetype of the Anglo-Saxon warrior continues to resonate, from historical novels to films and television series.
 For a scholarly perspective on the social role of the warrior, see Oxford Bibliographies’ entry on Anglo-Saxon warfare.
+To explore the literary remains of this warrior culture, visit the British Library’s Anglo-Saxon collection.

 Conclusion